starliz/starliz.github.io/_posts/2017-02-17-lamp-in-docker.md

 ### Crafting initial Dockerfile for building custom image

-Since the task was to set up LAMP step by step, I couldn't just take ready made sollution and run it, but I had to try to create my own image.
+Since the task was to set up LAMP step by step, I couldn't just take ready made solution and run it, but I had to try to create my own image.

 [The example of Dockerfile I took here](https://github.com/tutumcloud/lamp/blob/master/Dockerfile) and some parts of supervisor config from [here: supervisord.conf](https://github.com/nickistre/docker-lamp/blob/ubuntu-14.04/supervisord.conf)